dokutan/mouse_m908/keymap.md

 - Media controls (only available for compatibility, use the Media_* keyboard keys if possible)
 	- Example: ``media_play``

+Additionally it is possible to specify the raw bytes of the mapping, this is intended for debugging and testing.
+Example: ``0x11aa22bb``

 The following sections list all valid button mappings.

 ## Media controls